dmcennis/jAudio3Dev/README.md

 The application can be used through a GUI, a command-line interface, and with embedding support.
 Help is best from the extensive in-application help system (requiring MultiHelp).
 The [git archive](https://github.com/dmcennis/jAudioGIT/tree/master/extras/help/en_US) contains this documentation tree as well.

+The project is currently under LGPL license as it is still using features from Cory McKay and code from University from McGill under that license.
+Once the code under that license has been completely obsoleted, the code will become under the Apache 2.0 license.

 How to cite

 If used in distributed use: McEnnis, Daniel, Cory McKay, Ichiro Fujinaga.
 2006.
 "Overview of On-demand metadata extraction network (OMEN)".
 ISMIR.